sagardua297/udacity-data-engineering-nd/Capstone Project/README.md

 1. Input data files are placed in Ground Store S3 bucket.
 2. S3 module of ETL Spark job copies data from Ground Store bucket to Processing Store bucket.
-3. Once the data is moved to Processing Store bucket, Spark job is triggered which reads the data from Processing Store bucket and applies transformation.
+3. Once the data is moved to Processing Store bucket, Spark job is triggered which performs the below:
+  - Reads the data from Processing Store bucket and applies transformations to the same.
-4. Dataset is repartitioned and moved to the Final Store bucket.
+  - Copies transformed input data from Processing Store bucket to Final Store bucket.
+  - Create Redshift Staging and Warehouse schemas and their tables respectively.
-5. Warehouse module of ETL Spark job picks up data from Final Store bucket and stages it into the Redshift staging tables.
+5. Warehouse module of ETL Spark job picks up data from Final Store bucket and stages it into the Redshift staging schema tables.
-6. Using the Redshift staging tables, UPSERT operation is performed on the Data Warehouse tables to update the dataset.
+6. Using the Redshift staging schema tables, UPSERT operation is performed on the data, and moves the same to the Redshift Warehouse schema tables.
-7. ETL job execution is successfully completed once the Data Warehouse is updated.
+7. ETL job execution is successfully completed once the Redshift Warehouse schema tables are populated.
-8. Airflow DAG runs the data quality check on all Warehouse tables once the ETL job execution is completed.
+8. Airflow DAG performs the below operations next:
+  - Run data quality check on all Redshift Warehouse schema tables once the ETL job execution is completed.
+  - Creates Redshift Analytic schema and its corresponding tables.
-9. Airflow DAG has Analytics queries configured in a Custom Designed Operator.
-These queries are run and again a Data Quality Check is done on some selected Analytics Table.
+  - Configure Analytics queries in a Custom Designed Operator.
+These queries are run and again a Data Quality Check is done on selected Redshift Analytics schema tables.
-10. DAG execution completes after these Data Quality check.
+10. Airflow DAG execution completes after these Data Quality checks on Redshift Analytic schema tables.

 ## Host Environment Setup